Sjeiti/ronvalstarnl/src/data/markdown/post_signals.md

 // > Something happened yesterday evening
 ```

-The above was really quick and dirty.
+That was really quick and dirty.
 An actual implementation would have the `add` method return a `slot` that can be used to remove the 'listener', as well as some other useful methods.
 But I hope this illustrates the basic simplicity.